Molotov (band)

 Molotov is a Mexican rock band formed in Mexico City in 1995.
 Their lyrics, which are rapped and sung by all members of the group, feature a mixture of Spanish and English.
 The band members also switch instruments and roles depending on what song they are performing.
+Most of the group's songs are best known for their content of political satire and social criticism towards the Mexican government and society, which led them to be a subject of censorship at the beginning of their career.
+Molotov are one of the best-selling Latin bands of all-time, having sold more than four million copies of their albums worldwide.
+Although some media outlets describe them as one of the most irreverent in their genre, they are still considered one of the best in contemporary rock en español.